About the Pikey Peak Trek

 For alternative treks do read my list of treks in Nepal which is continually being added to based on popularity or request.

 Liked this page?
 You'll love my trekking books!
-First Time Trekking in Nepal is a hands-on trekking guidebook that's better than the rest.
+This is the first and only trekking book that includes Pikey Peak!
+Trekking in Nepal is hands-on and so is this trekking guidebook that's better than the rest.
 Yes, really!

 While my Trekking & Hiking Journal helps you to keep a daily log of your trek and to create your own trekking memoirs.
 Looking for more?
 Look at all my guidebooks to Nepal available in digital & print editions to everyone around the world!